open-telemetry/opentelemetry-demo/README-Instana.md

 # OpenTelemetry Demo with Instana

-This repo is a fork of the original [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) with integration to Instana backend.
+This repo is a fork of the original [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) with added integration to the Instana backend.
 The main changes are:

 - demo-specific Instana agent configuration and agent docker-compose deployment file - both available in `instana-agent` folder
 - custom services instrumentation for Instana APM monitoring (Instana-native tracing is disabled)